How Should E-Commerce Website Use Segmentation In Push Notifications?

 Without segmentation, it’s hard to do any kind of A/B testing.
 If you want to test the content of your push notification, you need to 1st send to a small segment and see how the customer reacts to it before sending to the larger segment.
 The segment also helps to analyze customer better.
 For e.g., if you want to send a notification to specific geo, with Segmentation you can do that.
 There helps to profile your customer and create campaigns accordingly.
 When generating leads on a tight budget, a proper segmentation helps you convert those leads to customers.

 You can create the dynamic segmentation using GTM.
 You can also segment dynamically using the PushEngage platform.
 Once you have users segmented, you can then target with right kind of notification or personalization.
 This will result in higher open rate, CTR, lower unsubscribe rate and higher revenue.
 Our study shows that with Segmentation, click rates increased by 2x in Web Push Notifications.
+Also, the notification sent to targeted segment also lead to decrease in push notification unsubscription rate.

 What customer expects from your E-commerce website?